bingereader12/KJSCE-Social/README.md

-Certainly!
-Below is an upgraded README for the KJSCE Social application highlighting Context API, MERN Stack, and Socket.IO:

----

 # KJSCE Social: Connect, Network, and Grow

 KJSCE Social is a dynamic and feature-rich social media platform designed exclusively for the students and alumni of K.J.
 Somaiya College of Engineering.
 It offers a seamless way for users to connect, network, and foster relationships within the KJSCE community.